Smart-Pointer - Constructors

 The nullptr

-In C++11 the nullptr was introduced to replace the old broken NULL and/or the even more broken 0 for use in contexts where you want a pointer that points at nothing.
-The nullptr is automatically convert to any pointer type or a boolean; but fixed the previous bug (or bad feature) and will not convert to a numeric type.
+In C++11, the nullptr was introduced to replace the old, broken NULL and/or the even more broken 0 in contexts where you want a pointer that points at nothing.
+The nullptr is automatically converted to any pointer type or a boolean, but it fixed the previous bug (or bad feature) and will not convert to a numeric type.

 nullptr Usage Example